BejaLab/opsintools/README.md

 This project contains a set of tools for analysis of opsin structures and sequences.

 Each tool has an API and a CLI.
-Keep in mind that the interfaces might change in the future since the project is still under active development.
+Keep in mind that the interfaces might change in the future since the project is under active development.

 # Installation